tedhchen/ESS-HumanDimensions/index.md

 ## About

-This is a undergraduate-level course on environmental social science.
+This is a undergraduate-level course on human-environment interactions with a focus on environmental governance and policy-making.
+In this course, we will look at how humans shape and are in turn shaped by the environment.
+In approaching this topic, we will emphasize taking a systems approach to understanding human-environment interactions as complex socioecological systems.
+The course is organized around hands-on learning, with considerable time and effort put toward individual and team-based production of policy and community engagement projects.

 [Click here for a detailed description of the course.]({{ site.baseurl }}{% link about.md %})